 Sidmouth Town Tree Trail

 Very popular Tree Trail around Sidmouth Town, taking in a gentle uphill walk for wonderful views and some old, some new plantings.
-Leaflet available or view it online.
+Leaflet available from the Tourist Information Centre or view it online.

 Sidbury Tree Trail

 Two walking routes around Sidbury taking in the farmland and parts of the East Devon Way which runs through the village.
 Leaflet now available or view it online

 Salcombe Regis Tree Trail

 A choice of walks exploring the trees of Salcombe Hill and Salcombe Regis.
 Being Salcombe Hill, there are two steep climbs but they can be avoided.